Broad-reaching science depends on diverse community participation.

 You do not need to have scientific training to contribute to our understanding of the natural world; the study of nature is for everyone.
 We seek to provide community science opportunities through our own Pima County Master Naturalist projects and those of our partners.
 These projects aim to connect people to nature and to protect local diversity, all while supporting a growing community of local naturalists.
 We want to emphasize that everyone in the community is encouraged to participate in these endeavors; community science benefits from the diverse viewpoints, traditions, and skills of everyone in our community.

-April 29th through May 2nd– search for WILD plants, animals, and other creatures to see how many species you can find and show the world how diverse our region is.
+April 28th through May 1st– Search for WILD plants, animals, and other creatures to see how many species you can find and show the world how diverse our region is.
 Add your observations to iNaturalist and they’ll automatically be included in the project.

-May 3rd through 8th– identify all of the observations in the project.
+May 2nd through 7th– Finish any last uploads and identify all of the observations in the project.
+Let’s see how many we can get to research grade!

-The 2022 Greater Tucson Area City Nature Challenge is organized by The Pima County Master Naturalists in conjunction with the California Academy of Sciences and the Natural History Museum of Los Angeles County.
-We’re fortunate to partner with incredible organizations across the Tucson Area for the City Nature Challenge!
+The 2023 Pima County City Nature Challenge is organized by The Pima County Master Naturalists in conjunction with the California Academy of Sciences and the Natural History Museum of Los Angeles County.
+We’re fortunate to partner with incredible organizations across Pima County for the City Nature Challenge!
 These partners help us get the word out, hold events, and make the City Nature Challenge the fun and educational 4-day nature bioblitz that it is.
 Click the links below to learn more about our partners.

 As a participant, it is up to you how much or how little you take part!
 Do only what feels safe for you & your family.
 It is imperative that you follow all government regulations and guidelines, though.